raphaelmeyer/caverna/CONTRIBUTING.md

 ## Pull Requests

+Most issues are just some vague idea.
+Before you start coding, please post a comment to an issue and describe how you think to solve the issue.

 Please respect these prerequisites to have your contribution considered by the maintainers:

 After applying your changes the app should still **build** and all **tests must pass**.